billbreit/BitWiseApps/readme.txt

 In the past months:

-* liststore.py - a list of lists structure with basic access and update methods
+* liststore.py - a list of lists structure with basic access and update methods, tracking changes to columns and rows, and column indexing for fast queries.

 * tablestore.py - a database/graph-like structure with Python types for columns,
   unique table keys, inter-table key reference integrity and a simple JSON save/load mechanism.

-The development phase is maybe early-mid beta.
+The overall development phase is maybe mid beta, excluding an envisioned asynchronous framework/mechanism based on asyncio, which may be at the slightly post pre-alpha stage.

 Known compatibility is Python v3.9 and micropython v1.20-22.0, running on the Raspberry Pi Pico and the Arduino Nano ESP 32.
 I would like to support